mahnoor-shahbaz-se/student-management-system/README.md

 • Clean tabular console output
 • Modular functions for structured design

-Concepts Used
+## Concepts Used
 Java fundamentals
 Control structures (if/else, loops)
 Arrays (1D & 2D)
 Functions and modular programming
 Input validation

-How to Run the Project
+## How to Run the Project
-Download or clone the repository
+1. Download or clone the repository
-Open the project in IntelliJ IDEA / Eclipse / VS Code Run the StudentManagementSystem.java file
+2. Open the project in IntelliJ IDEA / Eclipse / VS Code
+3. Run the StudentManagementSystem.java file
-Enter number of students, subjects, and base fee
+4. Enter number of students, subjects, and base fee
-Input student data to generate results
+5. Input student data to generate results

-Future Improvements
+## Future Improvements
 GUI version of the application
 File handling for saving student records
 OOP-based redesign using classes and objects
 Sorting system for ranking students

-Author
+## Author
 Mahnoor Shahbaz
-Software Engineering Student